 This album was made by an artist wholly fascinated in the craft.
 The melodies and arrangements were built by hand and fleshed out by her talented friends and companions, but at the heart of Jenna Moynihan's fiddling lies a subtle appreciation for what these tunes have to say.
 Though there are no words, you'll feel their power anyway.

 Jenna is from Lakewood, New York and is a recent graduate of Berklee College of Music.
-While studying, she was selected to receive the Fletcher Bright Award & and The American Roots Music - two awards given annually to one outstanding string player.
+While studying, she was selected to receive the Fletcher Bright Award & and The American Roots Music Award - two honors given annually to one outstanding string player.
 She performs in a duo with Scottish harpist, Mairi Chaimbeul and has performed with The Milk Carton Kids, Laura Cortese & The Dance Cards, Darol Anger & The Furies, and has performed & collaborated with Old Blind Dogs, Hamish Napier, Bruce Molsky, Matt Glaser, Kimberely Fraser, Phil Cunningham, and as a soloist at Symphony Hall with the Boston Pops.